Anastassya Kudinova

-Anastassya Kudinova (born February 27, 1988) is a Kazakhstani sprinter.
+Anastassya Valeryevna Kudinova (born February 27, 1988) is a Kazakhstani sprinter.
 She competed at the 2016 Summer Olympics in the women's 400 metres race; her time of 56.03 seconds in the heats did not qualify her for the semifinals.
 She failed an out-of-competition doping test in July 2016 and was given a four-year ban started from 17 August that year and had her Olympic performance annulled.

 She was the long jump silver medallist at the 2012 Asian Indoor Athletics Championships and won individual and relay 400 metres medals at the 2015 Asian Athletics Championships.